dhelonious/mastodon-snap/README.md

     sudo mastodon-server.restore 20230201-010203

-> Note: This command has bash completion if your shell supports it.
+If you want to restore a backup to a fresh installation, you must first run the `mastodon-server.setup` command.

 > Note: The error messages indicating that some roles already exist can be safely ignored.

 If the media cache is lost between export and restore, the [tootctl media refresh command](https://docs.joinmastodon.org/admin/tootctl/#media-refresh) can be used with `--force` to manually restore media files.
 In general, `--account` is used to restore media attachments from a specific external user.
 Experts can also use `--status` and restore specific images after retrieving their IDs from the database.
 Using `--days` a larger amount of media can be restored.

 > Note: Changes to `mastodon.conf` may be required when restoring from an older version.
 Check the changelog and compare the configuration files.

+This command has bash completion if your shell supports it.

 ## Cleanup media and statuses